openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 ### User Stories

 * As a large enterprise with multiple remote sites, I want a cost-effective OpenShift cluster solution so that I can manage containers without the overhead of a third node.
 * As a support engineer, I want a safe and automated method for handling the failure of a single node so that the downtime of workloads is minimized.

 ### Goals

+* Provide a two-node control plane for physical hardware that is resilient to a node-level failure for either node
 * Provide a transparent installation experience that starts with exactly 2 blank physical nodes, and ends with a fault-tolerant two node cluster
-* Provide an OpenShift cluster experience that is identical to that of a 3-node hyperconverged cluster, but with 2 nodes
 * Prevent both data corruption and divergent datasets in etcd
-* Prevent the possibility of fencing loops, wherein each node powers cycles it's peer after booting
+* Maintain the existing level of availability.
+Eg. by avoiding fencing loops, wherein each node powers cycles it's peer after booting, reducing the cluster's availability.
-* Recover the API server in less than 60s, as measured from the surviving node's detection of a failure
+* Recover the API server in less than 120s, as measured from the surviving node's detection of a failure
 * Minimize any differences to the primary OpenShift platforms
 * Avoid any decisions that would prevent upgrade/downgrade paths between two-node and traditional architectures
+* Provide an OpenShift cluster experience that is identical to that of a 3-node hyperconverged cluster, but with 2 nodes

 ### Non-Goals